MeghanaSripalle/CodeGladiators-Submission/WeatherForecastingTool/README.md

 python weather.py <number-of-words> <city-name>
 ``` -->

-The program utilizes the OpenWeatherMap API to retrieve weather data, which is then stored in a JSON file `weather_data.json`.
+The program utilizes the OpenWeatherMap API to retrieve weather data, which is then stored in a JSON file `weather_data.json` inside `src` directory.
 Additionally, the program displays the weather data in a readable format within the command prompt.